GENERAL ORDER G-120-23: HENRICO COUNTY PUBLIC SCHOOLS

 I. Oversee the Police Cadet Program and the School Crossing guards.

 J. Attend HPAL Board Meetings as required.

 K. Attend other meetings (i.e., County Truancy Committee, Too Smart 2 Start Coalition, Certified Crime Prevention Community (CCPC), ) as designated by the Chief (or designee).

-A. Sworn Staff, Supervisors, and SROs assigned to the School Services Unit are required to successfully complete an annual training program that certifies them as Juvenile Services Officers (JSOs) as defined by Division directives or policy.
+A. Sworn Staff, Supervisors, and SROs assigned to the School Services Section are required to successfully complete an annual training program that certifies them as Juvenile Services Officers (JSOs) as defined by Division directives or policy.
 The Commanding Officer, School Services, with the assistance of the Commanding Officer, Personnel and Training, shall construct a curriculum for this certification that is relevant and practical for all SROs and others working with child services in the Police Division.
 The training shall be in accordance with standards established pursuant to Code of Virginia §9.1-102, and curriculum shall be approved by the Chief of Police prior to be being presented to candidates for the JSO certification.

 B. Training for the initial certification will include, but is not limited to:

 - Crisis Intervention Training;